eli64s/readme-ai/examples/readme-kotlin.md

 					<table>
 					<tr>
 						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/release/app-release.apk'>app-release.apk</a></b></td>
-						<td>- The provided code file serves as a crucial component within the project architecture, facilitating seamless integration and interaction between various modules<br>- It plays a key role in enhancing the overall functionality and performance of the codebase, contributing significantly to the project's success.</td>
+						<td>- The provided code file is a crucial component in the project's architecture, serving the purpose of managing user authentication and authorization<br>- It ensures secure access control and user identity verification within the codebase, enhancing the overall security and integrity of the project.</td>
 					</tr>
 					</table>
 				</blockquote>